How about: Home Page > Estoril Sights > 1 Week in Estoril > Estoril Beaches > Lisbon to Estoril > Estoril day trips

-Estoril to Sintra and the number 418 bus
+Estoril to Sintra, the Number 418 Bus Route

 The town centre of Sintra